SpoonX/aurelia-api/README.md

 * stringify the body, if it is an object and the `Content-Type` is set to `application/json` (the default).
 * convert the body to querystring format, if the body is an object and the `Content-Type` is set to any other value.
 * leave the body unchanged, if the `Content-Type` is not set or when the body is not an object.
-* return the server on error the response JSON parsed if possible and parseError is set true in the defaults or the options
 * maintain trailing slashes of the resource parameter

-All methods return a Promise with the server response parsed to an object if possible.
+All methods return on success a Promise with the server response parsed to an object if possible.
+On error, they reject with the server response.
+If possible and parseError is set true, they reject with the JSON parsed server response.

 ````js
 endpoint